flyteorg/flyte/rsts/concepts/admin.rst

   - created_at
   - updated_at
   - workflows.{any workflow field above} (for example: workflow.domain)
-  - state (you must use the integer enum ex: 1)
+  - state (you must use the integer enum, e.g., 1)
      - States are defined in :std:ref:`launchplanstate <protos/docs/admin/admin:launchplanstate>`.

 - Named Entity Metadata

-  - state (you must use the integer enum ex: 1)
+  - state (you must use the integer enum, e.g., 1)
      - States are defined in :std:ref:`namedentitystate <protos/docs/admin/admin:namedentitystate>`.

 - Executions (Workflow executions)